aceeric/ociregistry/README.md

 ----------------------------------------------------------------------
 ```

-### In another terminal
+### In Another Terminal

 Curl a manifest list.
-Note the `ns` query parameter in the URL which tells the server to go to that upstream if the image isn't already locally cached.
+Note the `ns` query parameter in the URL below which tells the server to go to that upstream if the image isn't already locally cached.
 This is exactly how `containerd` does it when you configure it to mirror:

 ```shell
 curl localhost:8080/v2/kube-scheduler/manifests/v1.29.1?ns=registry.k8s.io | jq